Christina's Cucina

 There was one shop in particular that caught my eye, called Venice Gourmet, which sold lots of gourmet food, kitchen tools, gifts and even loads of British candy!
 Alas, their prices were quite high, so I only came out with a few bags of dried lupini beans.

 That night we decided to go to North Beach, which is San Francisco’s “Little Italy”.
 We went back to a restaurant we’d been to last year.
-(Update: the restaurant is closed so I’m adding a new favorite restaurant).
+(Update: the restaurant is closed so here’s another one I can highly recommend: China Live).

 The next morning, Denisa and I went out for a little shopping and had a chocolate croissant from…